 Late and insufficient violations are processed by calendar month.
-Each case for a given month will include any transactions that are filed late and/or any insufficient transactions that are not sufficiently corrected by the exam response due date in that particular month.
-Laws, administrative rules, and the campaign finance manual in effect at the time the transaction is filed or, if the transaction is insufficient, in effect on the deadline to respond to the insufficiency will be enforced and govern campaign finance reporting requirements.
+Each case for a given month will include any transactions that are identified as in violation of one or more of the penalty matrices in that particular month.
+Laws, administrative rules, and the campaign finance manual in effect at the time the transaction is due or filed or, whichever is later, will be enforced and govern campaign finance reporting requirements.
 Generally, cases for a particular month are reviewed and generated approximately three months after the end of a month.
 If the total calculated penalty for a case is less than \$75, a proposed penalty notice will not be issued.